 Once you’ve got your YouView box it simply needs to be connected to your television, TV aerial and home broadband.

 To connect it to your broadband you will need a network cable.
 If your router is not nearby, or you don’t want to have a cable strewn across the living room, a very simple solution is a powerline network adapter kit which uses your home’s electrical circuits as a network.
 Just run one network cable to an adapter by your router and connect a second to the YouView box.

 Do I need a particular broadband provider?

 BT and TalkTalk have offers for cheap YouView boxes because they are project partners, however there is nothing stopping you from using it with any other ISP such as Virgin Media or Sky.
 All it needs is an internet connection, the box doesn’t care where that comes from.

 The only thing to watch out for is that you don’t go over your download limit.

 Streaming video can use up a large amount of data very quickly so if your ISP puts a limit on your connection you will need to be cautious or you could find your internet gets slowed or restricted.

-If you find this is happening regularly or you don’t want to worry about it, consider changing ISPs.
+If you find this is happening regularly or you don’t want to worry about it, consider changing ISPs or switch to one of the many unlimited packages.
 Many providers now offer unlimited connections so there’s no reason to run into this kind of hassle.

 The cost of switching is usually minimal so long as you’re not right at the beginning of a contract.
 Shop around and compare networks (don't forget to check our ISP reviews as well) and you’ll be able to bag a good deal too, it may not always be the cheapest but can work out better in the long run since you can download and stream to your heart's content.